zolbooo/nicessr/README.md

 ## Under the hood

 Webpack is used internally for build (check out `src/compiler/index.ts`).
 Pages are built on-demand (only when are requested, look at `src/compiler/bundler/entrypoints.ts`), called on server-side using dynamic `require` (check out `src/ssr/index.ts`).

+### Lifecycle

+- Init function for app context is called in `_app.js`

+- Page component is being imported on server

+- `getInitialProps` and `serverSideFunctions` are called on server

+- `default` export of page module is being called on server

+- Fibers are rendered to string and final markup is being sent to the client

+- Hydration is being performed on `default` export of page component

+- `Ref`s are being attached to corresponding DOM nodes

+- Event listeners are being attached to DOM nodes

+- `onMount` hooks are being called from queue